Ear Injuries and Split Earlobes

 Traumatic ear injuries may be caused lacerations, tears, bites, or other forceful motions or impact (such as motor vehicle accidents).
 These injuries can result in malformations and disfigurement of the ear.

-Traumatic ear injuries are often initially evaluated and treated in the emergency department.
-In many cases, these injuries can be treated with removal (debridement) of unhealthy tissue from the wound; irrigation of the wound to help clean the wound and remove any deeper tissue, blood or debris; and careful closure of the skin and torn cartilage.
+Typically, traumatic ear injuries are initially evaluated and treated in the emergency department.
+This involves irrigation (cleaning) of the wound, debridement (removal) of unhealthy tissue or debris, and careful closure of the skin and torn cartilage.
 This will usually result in a satisfactory shape.